Tranquillity Base > mChapters > User Guide

 Removing a Text Track

-In the Track List, select a text track you want to remove, and then press the delete key.
+In the Track List, select the text track you want to remove, then press the delete key.

 Duplicating a Text Track

-In the Track List, select a text track you want to duplicate, and then choose Edit > Duplicate.
+In the Track List, select the text track you want to duplicate, then choose Edit > Duplicate from the menu.

-1. In the Track List, select a text track you want to add a new chapter marker.
+1. In the Track List, select the text track where you want to add a chapter.

-In the Chapter Marker List, select a chapter marker you want to remove, and then click "﹣" button or choose Markers > Remove Chapter Marker.
+In the Chapter List, select the chapter you want to remove, then press the delete key or click the "﹣" button in the bottom left corner of the window.

 Time Value and Time Scale